-The Blendtec vs Vitamix battle continues on with each brand releasing new models.
-In this comparison review we look at how the latest Blendtec Designer Series blender stacks up against the brand new Vitamix 7500.
+The performance blender battle continues on with each brand releasing new models.
+In this comparison review we look at how the latest Blendtec Designer Series blender stacks up against the new Vitamix 7500.

 With over 10 years of health and blender education, we use Blendtec and Vitamix blenders a LOT.
 These blenders carry hefty price tags, but as the saying goes… “you get what you pay for”.
-This Blendtec-Vitamix review focuses specifically on the latest models and the difference between the Blendtec Designer Series vs Vitamix 7500.
+This review focuses specifically on the latest models (at the time of publication) and the difference between them – Blendtec Designer Series and Vitamix 7500.

 Blendtec Designer Series

 Variable Speed (plus pulse)

 8 steps (plus Pulse)

 13 amps / 1560 watts

 The Designer Series blender and the 7500 are amongst the most powerful blenders made for home use.
 These are by no means your "average blender".
 Blending performance is essentially determined by the power and torque of the motor and the design of the blade and container.
 They have no problems crushing ice, making smoothies, nut butters, nut milks, purees, dressings, hot soup and the list goes on.
 Both blender also have no issue grinding grains and making flour.